renhaisheng/TDOC/README.md

 ## Usage:
-Enter "python tdoc.py smiles.txt -p parameters.py" in conda shell for windows or bash shell for Linux to automatically generate input scripts and files.
-Then copy these files to Linux platform for Gaussian, Molpro, and CREST calculations.
+1. Enter "python tdoc.py smiles.txt -p parameters.py" in conda shell for windows or bash shell for Linux to automatically generate input scripts and files.
+2. Copy these files to Linux platform for Gaussian, Molpro, and CREST calculations.
 Just input "chmod +x job-nohup && nohup ./job-nohup &" to run jobs.
-In particular, For a cluster of PBS, enter "chmod +x job-qsub && nohup ./job-qsub &" to start jobs.
-Finally, copy all output files to the directory of gaussian_out and repeat the previous steps until the all tasks are completed.
+   In particular, enter "chmod +x job-qsub && nohup ./job-qsub &" to start jobs for a cluster of PBS.
+3. Copy all output files to the directory of gaussian_out.
+4. Repeat previous steps until the all tasks are completed.

 ## Directories:
-1. preexisted-dat: Already existed dat files of thermodynamic parameters.
+1. preexisted-dat: Thermodynamic data files for bath gas, such as Ar, N2 and so on.
-2. chemkin_dat: Finally dat files of thermodynamic parameters for CHEMKIN format.
+2. chemkin_dat: Generated thermodynamic data files with CHEMKIN format by TDOC.
 3. gaussian_out: Input and output files of QM calculations for Linux system.
 4. program_out: Some viewable and summary analysis for all output results of TDOC.
 5. submitted_inp: Submitted scripts and files for QM calculations on Linux system.